techno-tim/techno-tim.github.io/_posts/2021-11-20-grafana-loki.md

 Don't want to host it yourself?
 Check out Grafana Cloud and sign up for a free account <https://l.technotim.live/grafana-labs>

-See all the hardware I recommend at <https://l.technotim.live/gear>

-Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files.

 ## Docker Setup